Creative Changemakers

 Now, they are doing it again.
 Creatives can now use this open platform to build their own metaverse experiences, playing the game how they want it to be played.

-Carols Bott, Games Development Course Leader at Ravensbourne said: “While other companies as Meta, Disney, Google, Microsoft and cryptocurrency companies tried - and failed - with their implementations of the metaverse, Epic Games understood content is king.
+Carols Bott, Games Development Course Leader at Ravensbourne said: “While other entertainment companies and cryptocurrency companies tried - and failed - with their implementations of the metaverse, Epic Games understood content is king.
 You need an open platform for industry creatives to create and build experiences.
 And Epic Games and Unreal Editor for Fortnite will provide it.”

 Richard Howarth: Apple Vision Pro